thradams/CPrime-V1/README.md

 }
 ```

-You can choose the place where you are going to instanciate this function.
-You can use the normal declaration in header files.
+C' will maintain this implementation for you because the function use the macro _default.

 ## Using the compiler
-Donload the zip folder that contains the compiler and samples.
+Download the zip folder that contains the compiler and samples.

 ## References
 This section will contain external references